 Put all dry ingredients in a bowl and mix.

 Add eggs, buttermilk, and oil.
 Mix together briefly.
 Do not over mix -- should still look lumpy.
 (If you over mix, you will develop the gluten and the waffles will lose their lightness.)

 Cook 4 minutes per waffle.
 Store any leftovers in an airtight container in the refrigerator.
 Use toaster to heat and crisp up leftover waffles.

 *MUST use buttermilk.
+(Milk + vinegar or lemon juice will not work.)
 The acid from the buttermilk reacts to the baking powder and baking soda making the batter puff up and thicken.
 Regular milk will result in a thinner batter, and denser waffles.

 © DESSERT NOW DINNER LATER All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-create the recipe, snap YOUR OWN PHOTO and re-write the recipe in YOUR OWN WORDS, or link back to this post for the recipe.